alterm4nn/ChronoZoom/Doc/ChronoZoom_Developer_Guide.md

 Browse to http://***[myUsername]***.azurewebsites.net/ and behold your own copy of ChronoZoom!
 Your site URL is listed in the **quick glance** column of the Azure dashboard.

 <a id="future"></a>

-<a id="guidelines"></a>
-## Contributing Guidelines ##

-- Prior to making a pull request, be sure to apply the latest changes from master to your working branch.
-- Add meaningful comments when you make your commits.
-- Use the project's coding style, not your own.
-Follow the existing code as an example of what to do.
-- Use [Stylecop](http://stylecop.codeplex.com/) to ensure that your code is conformant with project style.

 ## The Future of ChronoZoom
 We envision a world where scientists, researchers, students, and teachers collaborate through ChronoZoom to share information via data, tours, and insight.